platformsh/platformsh-docs/docs/src/configuration/routes/_index.md

 Should you find your `routes.yaml` file rejected due to an excessive size, the best alternative is to move any redirect routes to the application rather than relying on the router, or collapsing them into a [regular expression-based redirect](/configuration/routes/redirects.md#partial-redirects) within a route definition.

+- Non-default ports (other than `80` and `443`) aren't supported and can't be included in routes configuration.

 ## Routes examples